Obscuretone/obscuretone.github.io/public/posts/en/simple_pam.md

 ## What PAM Gives You

 PAM, or Pluggable Authentication Modules, lets Linux systems compose authentication behavior from modules.
-Login, `sudo`, SSH, display managers, and custom applications can all use PAM stacks depending on system configuration.
+Login, `sudo`, SSH, display managers, and custom applications can all use PAM stacks depending on system configuration; the Linux-PAM manual describes the framework as a way for applications to be [independent of the underlying authentication scheme](https://man7.org/linux/man-pages/man8/pam.8.html).

 That makes PAM powerful and dangerous.
 A small module can affect critical login paths.
 It needs to fail predictably, be easy to test, and be installed carefully.